 As we’ve seen, your calling is an orientation to the role, and not the role itself.
 As we’ve also seen, callings aren’t necessarily just delivered, they can also be discovered and developed.
 Post-career life can provide the freedom to explore unanswered callings or create a calling you haven’t yet imagined.

 You have power.
 You have options.
 And you have choice over those options.
-You have the power to compose your post-career life – to extend your current calling, be open to another call, or discern or develop a new calling if that suits you.
+You have the power to compose your post-career life – to extend your current calling, declare it complete, or develop a new calling if that suits you.

 © Don Tebbe, 2019.